aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Indicates whether the range is intersect.

+**Remarks**

 If the two ranges area not in the same worksheet ,return false.

 **Parameters:**
 | Parameter | Type | Description |